The UK has a new immigration system

 EU Citizens Living In The UK

 The new immigration system applies to EU and non-EU citizens.
 What about EU citizens who lived in the UK before 31 December 2020?

 EU citizens (as well as other European Economic Area nationals and Swiss nationals) who already lived in the UK or who moved to the UK by 11pm on 31 December 2020 do not need Skilled Worker visas.

-Instead they should apply to the EU Settlement Scheme.
+Instead they should have applied to the EU Settlement Scheme by 30 June 2021.
 This is free and usually straightforward.